skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	### Step 1: Login to the console and run the CloudFormation template

-	**Console Login:** Your team should have been given a URL and login credentials.
-This will allow you to login to the account using AWS SSO.
-Browse to that URL and login.
+	**Console Login:** Your team should have been given a piece of paper with a URL and credentials.
+This will allow you to login using AWS SSO.

 	After you login click **AWS Account** box, then click on the Account ID displayed below that (the red box in the image.)
 You should see a link below that for **Management console**.
 Click on that and you will be taken the AWS console.
-Make sure the region is set to US East 2 (Ohio)
+Make sure the region is set to US East 2 (Ohio).

-	** Launch the CloudFormation stack.
-Click the *Deploy to AWS* button below. **
+	** Click the *Deploy to AWS* button below to launch the CloudFormation stck. **

 	Region| Deploy
 	------|-----